MicrosoftDocs/azure-docs-powershell/azps-1.8.0/Az.Accounts/Connect-AzAccount.md

 ### -AccountId

-Account ID for access token in AccessToken parameter set.
-Account ID for managed service in ManagedService parameter set.
-Can be a managed service resource Id, or the associated client ID.
-To use the SystemAssigned identity, leave this field blank.
+Account ID for access token in **AccessToken** parameter set.
+Account ID for managed service in **ManagedService** parameter set.
+Can be a managed service resource ID, or the associated client ID.
+To use the system assigned identity, leave this field blank.

 ```yaml
 Type: System.String